thoukydides/homebridge-homeconnect/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something is not working
+about: Report a bug or something that is otherwise not working as expected.
 title: ''
 labels: bug
 assignees: ''